OpenAcousticDevices/EFM32-Flash/README.md

 From Node.js or Python the command line tool can be called as a child process.

-### macOS ###

-macOS already includes the necessary USB CDC serial port driver.

 ### Windows ###

-On Windows 7 you will need to manually install the driver using EFM32-Cdc.inf file included in this repository.
+On Windows 7, you must manually install the driver using EFM32-Cdc.inf file included in this repository.
 Later versions of Windows will automatically use an appropriate USB CDC serial port driver.

 ### Linux ###

-Linux distributions already include the necessary USB CDC serial port driver.
-On some distributions you may need to change the permissions of the port before you can access it.

 By default, Linux prevents writing to certain types of USB devices such as the AudioMoth.
 To use this application you must first navigate to `/lib/udev/rules.d/` and create a new file (or edit the existing file) with the name `99-audiomoth.rules`: